-The Building Regulations 2019 through application of the National Construction Code, apply bushfire protection standards for building works in designated bushfire prone areas.
-A BAL rating, as well as further information, advice about the building control system and building in bushfire prone areas will be required in the next phase of works.
+The Building Regulations 2019 through application of the National All or part of this property is an 'area of cultural heritage Construction Code, apply bushfire protection standards for building works in designated bushfire prone areas.
+A BAL rating, as well as further information, advice about the building control system and building in bushfire prone areas will be required in the prepared where a listed 'high impact activity' is proposed.
+Under next phase of works.